zxc916684603/ecs/intl.en-US/User Guide/Connect to instances/Connect to a Linux instance by using a password.md

 You can connect to a Linux instance by using different authentication methods:

--   If you are using an SSH key pair, see [Connect to a Linux instance by using an SSH key pair](reseller.en-US/User Guide/Connect to instances/Connect to a Linux instance by using an SSH key pair.md).
+-   If you are using an SSH key pair, see [connect to a Linux instance by using an SSH key pair](reseller.en-US/User Guide/Connect to instances/Connect to a Linux instance by using an SSH key pair.md).
 -   If you are using a password, you can [connect to an instance by using the Management Terminal](reseller.en-US/User Guide/Connect to instances/Connect to an instance by using the Management Terminal.md) or by using software applications or command lines.

 ## Prerequisites {#section_tyv_dwx_wdb .section}